AXP-OS/axpos-org/content/docs/knowledge/lovelace.md

 ## Features

+- Privacy-friendly, no calling home (network required only for database download and only to the specified server)
 - Near zero battery impact: you'll never notice any impact on battery at all
 - Extremely fast: it can scan small files (1MB) in <20ms, and even large files (40MB) in 1000ms.
 - Memory efficient: with the default databases enabled it uses under 120MB.